RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-02-08-xarray-for-earth.md

     S2vals[i,:,:] = S2BXvals # append to 'master' ND array
 S2vals = vals/10000 # correct unit from S2 L2A data to reflectance between 0-1
 ```
 In the next stage, a scikit-learn classifier is applied to the 9D array.
 This classifier has been trained in a separate script, saved to a .pkl file and then loaded in here.
 The 9D array is also converted into a layer that applies a conversion formula to predict the albedo -or reflectivity - of the surface.
-This is a stripped down version of a code developed at www.github.com/jmcook1186/IceSurfClassifiers/ - go there for the complete scripts.
+This is a stripped down version of the code developed in my [IceSurfClassifiers GitHub repository](https://www.github.com/jmcook1186/IceSurfClassifiers/) - go there for the complete scripts.
 ``` python
 #load pickled model
 clf = joblib.load('/home/Code/Sentinel2_classifier.pkl')